+PICML currently provides facilities for specifying static allocation of components.
 As shown in Figure 2, domain experts can visually map the components with the respective target nodes, as well as provide additional hints, such as whether the components need to be process-collocated or host-collocated, provided two components are deployed in the same target node.
-PICML generates a deployment plan which uses the component implementation capabilities, the target capabilities and the component implementation selection requirements, and generates the mapping of components to nodes.
-This deployment plan is then used by the CIAO run-time deployment engine to perform the actual deployment of components to nodes.
+PICML generates a deployment plan from this information, which is used by the CIAO runtime deployment engine to perform the actual deployment of components to nodes.